 For a sustainable marketing strategy, this means...

-- As website visitors become more valuable, top-3 rankings and conversion rate optimization become absolutely central.
+- As website visitors become more expensive and therefore more valuable, top-3 rankings and conversion rate optimization become absolutely central.

 - Visibility in AI tools matters, but generating traffic through search engines is still a key objective.